-A doctoral (PhD) degree from the Duke University Program in Materials Science & Engineering offers highly motivated students an opportunity to develop their research skills in close collaboration with world-renowned engineers and scientists.
+A doctoral (PhD) degree from the Duke University Program in Materials Science & Engineering develops your research skills in close collaboration with Duke's world-renowned engineers and scientists.

 At Duke, you will have opportunities to publish with your faculty adviser, to present research at professional conferences, and to explore your field in a highly collaborative, cross-disciplinary working environment.

 - Materials Science and Engineering Graduate Seminars

 - Qualifying exam

 - Dissertation and defense